-My law firm has been seeing a massive increase in work for foreign companies entering into distribution contracts with Chinese distributors, due in large part to China rapid growth as a consumer market.
+Our China lawyers have been seeing an increase in work for foreign companies entering into distribution contracts with Chinese distributors, due mostly to China’s rapid growth as a consumer market and to the difficulties and risks foreign companies are seeing when they go into China directly these days.
 Many of the companies that come to us to draft their distribution contracts with Chinese distributors are already experienced with distributor relationships and already have a “standard” distribution contract.
-Though China distribution agreements have much in common with US and European distribution agreements, they also have stark and interesting differences.
+Though China distribution agreements have much in common with American/European/Australasian distribution agreements, they also have stark and interesting differences.

-Our clients’ standard distribution agreements (usually with a United States or a European company) typically make for an excellent starting point in our drafting of their Chinese distribution agreement.
-These standard distribution contracts have usually been honed and customized over the years to match what our client wants and needs from its relationships with its distributors.
+Our clients’ standard distribution agreements (usually with a United States, Canadian, or European company) typically make for an excellent starting point in our drafting of their Chinese distribution agreements.
+These standard distribution contracts have usually been honed and customized over the years to match what our client wants and needs from its relationships with its distributors around the world.

-But we also always need to substantially modify them to make them work for China.
+But we also always need to substantially modify those distribution agreements to make them work for China.

 One reason for this is that the United States/Europe generally provide distributors with all sorts of legal protections.
 These countries often make it difficult or expensive to terminate a distributor and it is common for distributors in these countries to sue or threaten to sue when a distribution relationship sours.

-One other difference between a Chinese distribution agreement and that for the United States or Europe is that the signature line in a Chinese distribution contract should provide a place for the distributor to affix its company seal; unsealed distribution contracts are arguably not valid under Chinese law.
+One other difference between Chinese distribution agreements and those for America, Europe or Australia is that the signature line in a Chinese distribution contract should provide a place for the distributor to affix its company seal.
+See China Company Chops: The Basics.